 Dr. Kahn enjoys home workouts because it is more time-efficient for him.
 One day he will do 15 minutes of yoga, followed by 15 minutes of high-intensity cardio.
 He will mix it up the following day with 15 minutes of yoga and heavy weights.
 When weather permits, he gets in touch with nature and head to the lake with a paddleboard or kayak.
-Exercise and nature adds an element of blood pressure control and just appreciation for life.
+Exercise and nature add an element of blood pressure control and just appreciation for life.

 Your heart needs seven to eight hours of sleep a night, not four or five.
 You will age quicker, you will be overweight, you will have higher blood pressure, and you will be more prone to develop clogged arteries if you sleep four or five hours a night.
 Seven to eight is the sweet spot.

 If you’ve got some risk in your life, get it checked.
 Don’t wait, get it checked.
 Dr. Kahn informs that with advanced blood work you can detect heart disease 10 years before you have an emergency bypass, heart attack or stent.
 Do you know what, not just your cholesterol, but your advanced cholesterol numbers are?
-Do you know your three month blood sugar, your hemoglobin A1C?
+Do you know your three-month blood sugar, your hemoglobin A1C?
 Do you know your inflammation, your high sensitivity C-reactive protein?
-Do you know your homocystine level, your lipoprotein A, your vitamin D?
+Do you know your homocysteine level, your lipoprotein A, your vitamin D?
 Visit Dr. Kahn’s website to find out what lab tests to ask your doctor for.